brndnmtthws/brndn-io/content/posts/the-arduous-path-to-mastery/index.md

 For me, I have lately been fairly obsessed with practicing mindfulness, meditation, yoga, and improving my overall mental state.
 I want to master myself, and I want to be the best version of myself that I can be.
 I like to write about it along the way, and let me tell you: I have a very long way to go.

-Perhaps that's the final insight about mastery–it's not really about reaching a destination but about embracing a particular way of being.
 As Zen teacher Shunryu Suzuki said, "In the beginner's mind there are many possibilities, in the expert's mind there are few."
-True masters never stop seeing themselves as students of their craft[^14].
+Maybe the trick is staying a beginner longer than your ego wants to[^14].

 [^1]: Ericsson, K. A., Krampe, R. T., & Tesch-Römer, C. (1993).
 The role of deliberate practice in the acquisition of expert performance.
 Psychological Review, 100(3), 363–406.
 [^2]: Duckworth, A. (2016).
 Grit: The power of passion and perseverance.
 Scribner.